-The primary outcome analysis in DPPOS Phase 1 compared the three intervention groups with regard to the cumulative incidence of diabetes.
-DPPOS Phase 2 compared the three intervention groups with respect to the DPPOS year 11 assessment of the components of the microangiopathy outcome using the global test The global test, which gives the component outcomes equal weight, is interpreted as testing for a consistent difference between groups across the component outcomes.
+The primary outcome analysis in DPPOS Phase 1 compared the cumulative incidence of diabetes in the three intervention groups.
+DPPOS Phase 2 compared the three intervention groups for the DPPOS year 11 assessment of the components of the microangiopathy outcome using the global test1 The global test, which gives the component outcomes equal weight, is interpreted as testing for a consistent difference between groups across the component outcomes.

-The primary analysis for DPPOS Phase 3 will focus on the effects of metformin compared with placebo on the development of a number of diabetes related complications, including cancer and MACE.
+The primary analysis for DPPOS Phase 3 will focus on the effects of metformin compared with placebo on the development of a number of diabetes-related complications, including cancer and MACE.
 The primary and secondary outcome analyses will follow the "intention to treat" principle.
 The time to event analysis uses the date of event or first occurrence for composite outcomes.
 A participant is considered "administratively censored" if he/she completes the full duration of follow-up without an event.
-Participants who died or prematurely discontinued follow-up visits prior to any event are "censored" as of their last follow-up visit or contact - hence, participants who did not enroll into DPPOS are censored as of their last contact during DPP.
-Separate Kaplan-Meier estimates of cumulative incidence curves are calculated for the three treatment groups and are compared using the log rank test.
+Participants who died or prematurely discontinued follow-up visits prior to any event are "censored" as of their last follow-up visit or contact - hence, participants who did not enroll in DPPOS are censored as of their last contact during DPP.
+Separate Kaplan-Meier estimates of cumulative incidence curves are calculated for the three treatment groups and are compared using the log rank test3.